juanibiapina/sub/README.md

 to an XDG compliant cache directory that can be used for storing temporary files.

 ## Migrating to Sub 2.x

+### --bin was renamed to --executable

+The `--bin` argument was renamed to `--executable` to better reflect its purpose.

 ### Usage comments